 We also appreciate Britt Hawthorne and other anti-bias educators’ call that our approach with children and students needs to encompass more than teaching about heroes and holidays, but continually working to learn, reflect, affirm our students’ identities and advocate for the change of unjust systems throughout the year.

-Miss Jessica, Lead Virtual Preschool Teacher, gathered this list of resources that you and your child can explore at home.
+Miss Jessica, former Bubbles Academy Preschool Teacher, gathered this list of resources that you and your child can explore at home.
 In our Instagram stories, you can also find more ways to mark the day with your children through service with local organizations and small businesses.

-- Check out the Chicago History Museum’s virtual event with events for preschool and up!
+- Check out the Chicago History Museum’s Martin Luther King Jr. Day with engaging events from 10:30am – 3:00pm on 1/16 for preschool and up!
 Also free!

 - Here is a PBS video for kids about the life and work of Martin Luther King, Jr.